ainsleys/derivadex-api-docs/source/includes/main.md

 To run the Auditor from source, follow these steps from the DerivaDEX `trading_clients` repository (< 5 minutes):

-1. If you don't already have it, we recommend setting up [Anaconda/Python(>3)](https://docs.anaconda.com/anaconda/install/index.html) on your machine
+1. If you don"t already have it, we recommend setting up [Anaconda/Python(>3)](https://docs.anaconda.com/anaconda/install/index.html) on your machine

 2. Initialize and activate a Conda environment (located at the root level of the repo) from which you will run the Auditor: `conda env create -f environment.yml && conda activate derivadex`